 Wildlife is kept out of the garden by an eight foot high fence that rests on the outer edge of the berm, keeping the plants inside and the animals outside.

 An eight foot wide central path allows trucks to drive into the garden and deliver materials such as compost, wood chips or top soil.
 It is gated at each end.

-A number of knowledgeable people contributed their ideas and suggestions to the design of the OKCG, including Michael Buchenau of Denver Urban Gardens, local permaculturalist, Chris Ricci, Bill Wilson of Midwest Permaculture, Stephanie Syson of Central Rocky Mountain Permaculture Institute, Tom Skiles of Bear Smart, Darrin Parmenter, La Plata County Extension Agent and Shari Fitzgerald and Mia Carrasco-Songer of The Garden Project of Southwest Colorado.
+Organic gardener, permaculturalist and garden designer Frank LeBeau was OKCG's primary architect; in addition, a number of knowledgeable people contributed their ideas and suggestions to the garden's design, including Michael Buchenau of Denver Urban Gardens, local permaculturalist, Chris Ricci, Bill Wilson of Midwest Permaculture, Stephanie Syson of Central Rocky Mountain Permaculture Institute, Tom Skiles of Bear Smart, Darrin Parmenter, La Plata County Extension Agent and Shari Fitzgerald and Mia Carrasco-Songer of The Garden Project of Southwest Colorado.
 Thanks to all for their contributions.

 The Main Garden

 The general layout of the main garden follows the natural contour lines of the